-Provide three copies of this completed form pursuant to Section 7 of GIP Appendix 1.
+Provide three copies of this completed form pursuant to Section 7 of Appendix 1.

 1. Provide two original prints and one reproducible copy (no larger than 36" x 24") of the following:

 A. Site drawing to scale, showing generator location and Point of Interconnection with the CAISO Controlled Grid.